GerroDen/atlassian-ts-client-generator/generated-code/jira-cloud-api/README.md

 * CommonJS
 * ES6 module system

 It can be used in both TypeScript and JavaScript.
-In TypeScript, the definition will be automatically resolved via `package.json`. ([Reference](https://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html))
+In TypeScript, the definition should be automatically resolved via `package.json`. ([Reference](http://www.typescriptlang.org/docs/handbook/typings-for-npm-packages.html))

 ### Building